openthread/spinel-spec/hbo/spinel-feature-hbo.md

 # Feature: Host Buffer Offload

-The memory on an NCP may be much more limited than the memory on the host processor of the OS.
-In such situations, it is sometimes useful for the NCP to offload buffers to the OS temporarily so that it can perform other operations.
+The memory on an NCP may be much more limited than the memory on the host processor of the AP.
+In such situations, it is sometimes useful for the NCP to offload buffers to the AP temporarily so that it can perform other operations.

 Host buffer offload is an optional NCP capability that, when present, allows the NCP to store data buffers on the host processor that can be recalled at a later time.